UMAprotocol/docs/docs/uma-tokenholders/guidence-on-collateral-currency-addition.md

+---
+title: Guidance for the Addition of Collateral Currencies
-### Guidance for the Addition of Collateral Currencies
+sidebar_label: Guidance for the Addition of Collateral Currencies
+---
 Collateral currencies can be added through the collateral currency UMIP template available on Github, by adding

  - the name of the token to the be added